Hangover Cures Hit Social Media Just In Time For St. Patrick’s Day

 Many employers don’t have to worry about the flood of sick calls they get the day after St. Patrick’s Day this year since the Irish holiday falls on a Friday.
 With many employees having Saturday and Sunday off, they can nurse their St. Patrick’s Day hangover without missing work.

-The day after St. Patrick’s Day is the second most popular day of the year for calling in sick.
+The day after St. Patrick’s Day is second most popular day of the year for calling in sick.
 It is second only to “the opening days of March Madness, according to National Payday.
 Despite folks having free time to combat that hangover this year, most don’t want to go through it if they don’t have to.
 That is why the search for “hangover cures” tends to trend the day after holidays that are known for overindulging in spirits.
 Some reported hangover cures, like the offering below, look so unappetizing that getting it down may be worse than the hangover itself.

 Happy St.Patrick's Day folks … here's your hangover cure for tomorrow????☘️ #StPatricksDay #paddynotpatty #Paddysday https://t.co/pmfwO7iE3l pic.twitter.com/v74zMzUMjC